Pin It

 1 package tort wafers(5 thin wafer sheets 37 x 27 cm)

-Cook sugar, chocolate and yolks in a double boiler, stirring continuously just until it’s homogeneous.
+Cook sugar, chocolate and yolks in a double boiler, stirring continuously just until it’s homogeneous and thick.
 Leave it to cool, but not completely.

 With an electric mixer, beat butter, and then beat in chocolate mix.